 All special terms used in this document are defined in the IAF Glossary.

-SELECTION OF SERVICE ASSESSMENT CRITERIA
+APPLICATION OF SERVICE ASSESSMENT CRITERIA

 Principles

 Kantara’s Service Assessment Criteria (SAC) are in two classifications, Common Organizational Criteria (CO-SAC) and Operational Criteria (OP-SAC), and Services may be submitted for Approval in two classifications, as a Service Component or as a Full Service.
 This Section defines the rules under which Applicants for Service Approvals must be assessed and must conform to applicable criteria.